ENTREP 7049OL - Entrepreneurship Research in Practice

 Learning & Teaching Activities

-Learning & Teaching ModesThis is an online course
+Learning & Teaching ModesThis course is offered in online mode.

 Learning Activities SummaryThis is a draft schedule and session dates are a guide only.
 The timetable may be changed during the course delivery if necessary.